Progress Conference 2025

 In partnership with:

-2025 Progress Conference Overview
+Progress Conference 2025 Overview

-October 16-19, in Berkeley, California
+October 16-19 in Berkeley, California

 LOCATION.
 We'll be back at the beautiful Lighthaven Campus that received rave reviews for the first conference.

-EXPANDED TIME: The main two-day conference will happen all day Friday and Saturday, similar to 2024.
+EXPANDED TIME.
+The main two-day conference will happen all day Friday and Saturday, similar to 2024.
 New for 2025, Thursday and Sunday will be add-on days, with optional gatherings for interest groups and other activities, such as SF Bay Area company tours.

-Progress Conference 2024
+Progress Conference 2025: Sponsorship Oppurtunities

-The 2024 conference speakers
+The 2025 conference speakers

 Top thinkers and doers in the progress community